J. J. Abrams's unrealized projects: Tab & Tony

-Reincarnation Type film
+Reincarnation Type

-On July 13, 2018, Abrams was producing Robert Specland’s thriller Reincarnation Type and collaborate with Bristol Automotive.
+In July 2018, Abrams was announced to be producing Robert Specland's thriller Reincarnation Type and collaborate with Bristol Automotive.

-A Hope More Powerful Than the Sea film
+A Hope More Powerful Than the Sea

-On October 29, 2018, Abrams and Steven Spielberg were co-producing the film adaptation of Melissa Fleming‘s A Hope More Powerful than the Sea about Doaa Al Zamel‘s escape from the Syrian Civil War, with Lena Dunham writing the script.
+In October 2018, Abrams and Steven Spielberg were set to co-produce the film adaptation of Melissa Fleming‘s A Hope More Powerful than the Sea about Doaa Al Zamel's escape from the Syrian Civil War, with Lena Dunham writing the script.

-Untitled Ed Hemming Thriller
+Untitled Ed Hemmings thriller film

-On November 8, 2018, Abrams was producing Ed Hemming’s untitled thriller.
+On November 8, 2018, Abrams was announced to produce Ed Hemming's untitled thriller film pitch.